Pablo Sciuto: Career

 In 2009, Pablo puts together a new band formation, “Astronomos Urbanos” where renowned musicians of various countries have played a part, such as Fabián Miodownic (Drums, Uruguay), Carlos Maeso (Bass, Spain), Sebastián Crudeli (Piano, Argentina), Matías Nuñez (Bass, Argentina), Álvaro Genta Cubas (Guitar, Uruguay), Olmo Sosa (Guitar, Argentina), Adrián Carrio (Piano, España), Ernesto J. Espinoza (Violin, Chile), Martín Muollo (Bass, Argentina) and Ignacio Rodríguez (Drums, Argentina).

 In November 2011 he records his most introspective album yet, “Las Ideas del Aire”.
 A live recording without any additional tracks, recorded at Estudio Brazil in Madrid with Javier Ortiz.
 This live recording is also filmed on video and is directed by the Argentinean director of photography Gabriel Di Martino.

 In December 2020 he performed at the Palacio de Linares in Madrid to sing in "Música en Palacio" cycle of the renowned Ibero-America cultural institution Casa América.

+In 2024, he was invited by the renowned Spanish director and writer David Trueba to perform the theme song for the film Always Winter, an adaptation of Trueba's novel Blitz.
+The song was composed by Maika Makovski with lyrics by David Trueba.
+Siempre es invierno is a lighthearted romantic comedy-drama starring David Verdaguer, Amaia Salamanca, Isabelle Renauld, and others.